Soviet broadcast television channels

 Streaming Newscaster Reading The Breaking News from Moscow

 We can provide a television studio service in Russia and organize a Newscast with a presenter reading The Breaking News from Moscow.
-If you would like to set up a political debate, we are here to organise your multi-channel broadcast.
+If you would like to set up a political debate, we are here to organise your multichannel broadcast.

 We have access to Soviet Broadcast Channel video archive footage databases